lookit/lookit-docs/docs/source/researchers-day-to-day-study-operation.rst

 ----------------------------------------

-If you are compensating participants, in most cases you will be messaging them through the Lookit email interface to give them gift cards, using the user IDs you can see in the consent manager and/or the response data.
+If you are compensating participants, in most cases you will be messaging them through the CHS email interface to give them gift cards, using the user IDs you can see in the consent manager and/or the response data.
 If your institution requires direct compensation or requires the collection of email addresses for other compliance reasons, you can add